pojome/wp-linker/readme.txt

 This plagin work well with [Google Analytics for WordPress](wordpress.org/plugins/google-analytics-for-wordpress/) by Yoast, get full statistic with Event Tracking. you can read more in [this article](https://yoast.com/affiliate-links-and-seo/)

-This base on [Simple URL](http://wordpress.org/plugins/simple-urls/) plugin - so thank you so much!
+This plugin base on [Simple URL](http://wordpress.org/plugins/simple-urls/) plugin - so thank you so much!

 == Installation ==